 a new SAP Appeal and Graduation Contract on the basis of new extenuating

 While you have the right to appeal, please note that the Graduation Contract students are required to sign as part of the Satisfactory Academic Progress Appeal specifically reads, "This contract is binding.
 Incompletes, withdrawals, course failures or failure to meet minimum SAP GPA requirements from this point forward will result in a breach of this contract and doing so will result in the student being immediately returned to Financial Aid Suspension."
 Therefore, if there were no extenuating circumstances beyond your control leading to the withdrawal or failing grade, the Enrollment Services Appeals Committee will not consider your appeal.

 An Academic Plan of Action is a statement of continued academic success.
 An appropriate Plan of Action should outline how you plan to ensure future success if your Enrollment Services Appeal is approved.
 The Enrollment Services Appeals Committee strongly recommends you meet with an academic advisor to formulate your Plan of Action.
 A successful Plan of Action should not make statements such as, “I plan to make straight A’s next term,” as that may be an unrealistic plan that would ultimately set you up for failure.
 Additionally, your Plan of Action should not include "attending all class sessions" and/or "studying," as these things are expected of all University of North Florida students.
-An appropriate Plan of Action should outline specific measures you will take to meet SAP standards in all future semesters.
+An appropriate Plan of Action should outline specific measures you will take to meet SAP standards in all future terms.
 Some examples might be: reducing work hours and/or extracurricular commitments; utilizing campus resources such as tutoring and academic advising, etc. Remember to DOCUMENT your Academic Plan of Action!
 For example, if you are reducing your work hours to commit more time to your academics, you should include a signed letter from your employer (on company letterhead) which outlines your old and new work hours.